 What are the pieces in a board game called?
 Collectively all the pieces in a board game are called components, or less commonly, equipment.
-Common pieces include chits, tiles, counters, chips, dice, cards, pawns, standees and miniatures.
+Common pieces include chits, tiles, counters, chips, dice, cards, pawns, standees, and miniatures.
 Individual pieces usually have names specific to each game.

 Games usually have a theme.
-In Monopoly it is property, in Carcassonne it’s settlements, and in King of Tokyo it’s monsters competing for control of Tokyo.
+In Monopoly it is property, in Carcassonne it’s settlements, and in King of Tokyo, it’s monsters competing for control of Tokyo.
 The theme of a game usually determines what the pieces for that game are going to be called.
-For example in Carcassonne, a meeple can be a farmer, thief, knight or a monk depending on how it is used in the game.
+For example in Carcassonne, a meeple can be a farmer, thief, knight, or a monk depending on how it is used in the game.

 The board is where board games get their name from.
 Although, games without a board such as Cards Against Humanity, are often included in the board games category.

 The board is usually square or rectangular and is what the game pieces are played on.
-It tends to be placed in the centre of a table so that it is easy for players sitting around it to access it to play game pieces.
+It tends to be placed in the center of a table so that it is easy for players sitting around it to access it to play game pieces.

 Some boards are used to track scores or other game elements.
-In Carcassonne the board is used to track a player’s score.
+In Carcassonne, the board is used to track a player’s score.
 In Kodama: The Tree Spirits it is used to track the progression of the turns in the game.

 Board game boards are usually made from a binding board, the same type of cardboard that hardback book covers are often made from.
 The board has the printed board design glued to the front.
 Then the back and sometimes front sides are then wrapped in textured art paper and a protective coating is applied to it.
 See my article, Board Game Boards – What They Are Made From and Why for more info.

-Cards in games are usually square or rectangular and have slightly rounded corners which makes them feel nice to hold.
+Cards in games are usually square or rectangular and have slightly rounded corners which make them feel nice to hold.
 They tend to have individual designs on the front of each card and a standard design on the back.

 Cards are usually protected with a thin layer of plastic laminate to stop the ink from wearing away when they are handled and to stop them from sticking together.